Vasudev N. Makhija, MD

 Pinki Patel

-Pinki brings extensive management skills to SAMHIN and also holds a Mental Health First Aid USA certification issued by the National Council Of Behavioral Health.
+Pinki brings extensive management skills to SAMHIN and also holds a Mental Health First Aid USA certification issued by the National Council of Behavioral Health.
 She is trained to assist with mental health and addiction screenings, provide initial support and guidance, and help people experiencing depression, anxiety disorders, psychosis, and substance abuse.
-Pinki has a long track record of being an avid volunteer.
-She is also a registered yoga instructor and teaches yoga to kids and adults.
-Pinki has a strong desire help people facing mental challenges and through her work with SAMHIN will help fight the stigma associated with mental illness.
+She has a long track record of being an avid volunteer.
+She is also a registered yoga instructor and has taught yoga to kids and adults.
+She has a strong desire help people facing mental challenges and through her work with SAMHIN will help fight the stigma associated with mental illness.

 Priya Jaisinghani, MD